ga-curriculum/cloud-concepts-and-providers-lab/exploring-major-cloud-service-providers/README.md

   <span class="subhead">Exploring Major Cloud Service Providers</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be familiar with the core service offerings of AWS, Azure, and GCP.
+**Learning objective:** By the end of this lesson, students will be able to describe the core service offerings of AWS, Azure, and GCP.

 ## Top cloud providers